Housing in the United Kingdom: Energy efficiency

 There is a particular problem with dwellings built before the First World War, which are now over one hundred years old.
-The terraced houses of this period, built for sale to the buy-to-let investors of the time, are particular difficult to insulate.
+The terraced houses of this period, built for sale to the buy-to-let investors of the time, are particularly difficult to insulate.
 These dwellings were built for heating by open coal fires, and had large windows to allow the fire to draw.

 They have very small rooms and have solid walls with a single leaf of bricks.
 This structure makes wall insulation expensive and in many cases impractical.
 Many of the dwellings of this type were replaced by council houses in the post war slum clearance program, but with the ending of public sector building of dwellings this route for improving the energy efficient of the housing stock ended.

 There also insulation problems in the pre-1914 large houses built for the top decile of the time.
 These houses were built with servant quarters in the roof space.
 Most such houses have been converted into blocks of flats and sold to buy to let investors.

 These flats are difficult to insulate, especial the top floor flat in the roof space.
 The expense of insulation means that it is often not cost effective for the landlord to insulate such dwellings.
 This is especially true in London, where due to the housing crisis, landlords can let a property in poor condition, and consequently improving the energy efficiency of a dwelling is not a priority for buy to let investors.

 The Green Deal provided low-interest loans for energy efficiency improvements to the energy bills of the properties the upgrades are performed on.
 These debts are passed onto new occupiers when they take over the payment of energy bills.
-The costs of the loan repayments should be less than the savings on the bills from the upgrades, however this will be a guideline and not legally enforceable guarantee.
+It was intended that the costs of the loan repayments should be less than the savings on the bills from the upgrades.
+The scheme was a failure and was scrapped in 2015.

-It is believed that tying repayment to energy bills will give investors a secure return.
-The Green Deal for the domestic property market was launched under the Cameron–Clegg coalition in October 2012.
-The Commercial Green Deal was launched in January 2012 and released in a series of stages to help with the varying needs and requirements of commercial properties.